ImanMesgaran/awesome_weather/README.md

 A minimal Weather viewer app made with <a href="https://flutter.dev" target="_blank">Flutter</a>.

-also `there's a release-build version of the app in root/releases folder for android.` Install the App directly:
+also `there's a release-build version of the app uploaded for android.` you can find a video recording of the working app in the following links:

+Install the App directly:

+* <a href="https://drive.google.com/file/d/18DBMBZbBe21gLx_QJkmZ_OWaFv_zecax/view?usp=sharing" target="_blank">Link to Production APK in Google Drive</a>

+* <a href="https://drive.google.com/file/d/1SkFPRlIQIT3JG_CEThMrUQCqso8QLYMT/view?usp=sharing" target="_blank">Video Recording</a>

 `https://drive.google.com/file/d/18DBMBZbBe21gLx_QJkmZ_OWaFv_zecax/view?usp=sharing`
-`root/release/app-production-release.apk`

 ## Table of Content